 Some behavioral changes are more evident than others.
 When a calm and composed individual starts to have anger surges continuously, it can be an apparent cause of concern.
 However, multiple behavioral changes that happen with mental disorders can be gradual.
 It is difficult to tell if there is any difference present in the personality.

-By evaluating whether or not there are shifts in eating and sleeping patterns, doctors can identify subtle behavioral changes.
+By evaluating whether there are shifts in eating and sleeping patterns, doctors can identify subtle behavioral changes.
 For instance, if an individual previously a consistent eater suddenly stops eating, it could indicate the onset of a mental disorder.

 Step four: Identify hallucinations or delusions